Weddings & Commitment Ceremonies at Arches National Park

 COST RECOVERY

-If event monitoring is required, a cost recovery fee may be charged.
-The cost recovery fee is directly associated with managing the permit activity.
-Fees will be quoted upon issuance of the permit and calculated based on the duration, location, and monitoring requirements of the permit.
+A cost recovery fee will be charges for monitoring.
+The cost recovery fee is directly associated with monitoring the permit activity.
+Fees will be quoted upon issuance of the permit and calculated based on the monitor's salary, time spent on site, and travel to/from duty location and permit site.

 Entrance Fees